hasnainroopawalla/power-mixin/README.md

 ## Overview

 `power-mixin` is a lightweight TypeScript Mixin framework.
-The Mixin pattern is meant to add reusable functionality to objects without any class inheritance ([source](https://www.patterns.dev/vanilla/mixin-pattern/)).
+The [Mixin pattern](https://www.patterns.dev/vanilla/mixin-pattern/) is meant to add reusable functionality to objects without any class inheritance.

 ### Features

-- Intuitive way to create Mixins for easy integration into existing systems
+- Intuitive way to create Mixins for easy integration into existing systems.
-- Strong type-safety during compilation, along with runtime safety while creating and initializing the Mixins
+- Strong type-safety during compilation, along with runtime safety while creating and initializing the Mixins.
-- Provides inter-class reusability of attributes (props/methods) by passing the _mixed_ object to the initializer (constructor)
+- Provides inter-class reusability of attributes (props/methods) by passing the _mixed_ object to the initializer (constructor).

 ## 🏁 Getting started